 - An abnormal increase in weight

-A 2017 Korean study, supported by the Yeungnam University, reveals how a 23-year-old female patient that underwent the Nuss procedure to correct her pectus excavatum needed an emergency treatment with clinical signs of cardiac tamponade.
+A 2017 Korean study, supported by Yeungnam University, reveals how a 23-year-old female patient that underwent the Nuss procedure to correct her pectus excavatum needed an emergency treatment with clinical signs of cardiac tamponade.

 The surgery can manifest as early or delayed complications, such as in this case.
 The doctors healed the 23-year-old successfully with a mixed therapy of oral anti-inflammatory medications and surgical drainage.